 If you are old enough to remember what life was like before the advent of what is affectionately referred to as the ‘information super highway’, you will know what it was like to wait for the evening news or the morning newspaper to find out what was going on in the world.
 There was a general acceptance of the time required to receive information regarding the local, national and global current affairs.
 The same could be said for direct correspondence.
 The only options were posting a letter, sending a facsimile, telegram or a message to someone’s pager.
 How times have changed when it comes to information management – in every possible way.

 The internet changed absolutely everything, especially when it comes to the inflow and outflow of information instantaneously around the world.
-The rapid continuous development and advancement of cloud-based systems and technology at lightning speed has a plethora of impacts on the individual, groups and organisations.
-Borders, time zones, oceans and continents have been blurred by our ability to communicate, connect and connect anyone at any time.
+The rapid continuous development and advancement of cloud-based systems and technology has many impacts on individuals, groups and organisations.
+Borders and time zones, have been blurred by our ability to communicate, connect and connect anyone at any time.

 This point is well articulated by the Sydney Morning Herald in an article published in January 2017 entitled “the long inexorable decline of the landline in Australia”.
 Interestingly, the article states the following (verbatim):

-- Data released by the Australian Communications and Media Authority (ACMA) on November 30 (2016) shows that 5.78 million Australians – about 31 per cent – have no fixed landline at home
+- Data released by the Australian Communications and Media Authority (ACMA) on November 30 (2016) shows that 5.78 million Australians have no fixed landline at home.
+That’s about 31% of the population.

 - The trend to abandon the landline seems inexorable.
 ACMA reports that in 2009 nine in 10 households had a fixed landline.
 Recent ACMA surveys show two-thirds of consumers now say there is a fixed-line phone at their home

 - The past 20 years has seen a revolution in personal telecommunications.
-The clunky brick-like mobile phones used by Wall Street bankers in the 1980s have given way to the magic little boxes in our pockets with previously unimaginable computing power
+The clunky brick-like mobile phones used in the 1980s have given way to the magic little boxes in our pockets with previously unimaginable computing power

 - By one estimate an iPhone 6 has enough computing power to guide 120 million Apollo missions to the moon, simultaneously.

-As the article advocates, the change to communication patters, trends and associated technologies has fundamentally shifted the mindset in terms of how, when and what information is shared and managed.
+The change to communication patters, trends and associated technologies has fundamentally shifted the mindset in terms of how, when and what information is shared and managed.
 However, with the proliferation of information flow on steroids 24 hours a day, comes substantial risks associated with how information is managed particularly in a cloud-based environment.
-This is a critical consideration when scoping, designing and implementing your information management strategy to meet the information requirements of your organisation.
+This is a critical consideration when designing and implementing your information management strategy to meet the requirements of your organisation.

 - Using the cloud creates data-protection challenges in public-cloud services as well as private-cloud environments.
 However, traditional platforms at most organisations have significant information risks that can be mitigated by moving to a more highly scaled and automated environment.